omnisoho/typescript-101/README.md

 * easily compiled to plain javascript via a TypeScript compiler

-# Why use TypeScript :thinking:?
+# Why use TypeScript ? :thinking:
 * Static typing makes large scale applications more robust and less prone to bugs
 * OOP concepts such as Classes, Interfaces, Inheritance etc are supported
 * Many frameworks support TypeScript so it is easy to adopt it for your development